 Authorised Vessels

-The fishing vessel Great Southern shall be authorised to undertake fishing pursuant to this measure.
-In the event that Great Southern is unavailable, an alternate fishing vessel of similar capability and capacity shall be authorised to undertake fishing pursuant to this measure only after the replacement fishing vessel has been notified by Cook Islands to the Executive Secretary who will notify all Members and CNCPs.
+The fishing vessel Altar 6 shall be authorised to undertake fishing pursuant to this measure.
+In the event that Altar 6 becomes unavailable, an alternate fishing vessel of similar capability and capacity shall be authorised to undertake fishing pursuant to this measure only after the replacement fishing vessel has been notified by Cook Islands to the Executive Secretary who will notify all Members and CNCPs.

 In determining the suitability of an alternate fishing vessel Cook Islands shall consider, inter alia:

-the vessel’s ability to conduct the exploratory fishing set out in the Fisheries Operation Plan reviewed by the 6th meeting of the Scientific Committee ;
+the vessel’s ability to conduct the exploratory fishing set out in the Fisheries Operation Plan reviewed by the 6th meeting of the Scientific Committee and any subsequent version reviewed and approved by the Scientific Committee;

 the master and crew’s history and track record in comparable research or exploratory fishing;

-the ability of the fishing vessel to provide suitable accommodation, facilities, and operating support for a Cook Island Government observer;
+the ability of the fishing vessel to provide suitable accommodation, facilities, and operating support for a Cook Islands Government observer;

 the ability of the fishing vessel to maintain rigorous assessment of the potential for Significant Adverse Impacts on Vulnerable Marine Ecosystems (VMEs);